Redirecting Behavior: A Guide for Early Childhood Educators

 • Destructive

 Redirecting will look different based on the situation and the child's age.
-However, it acknowledges the child's feelings, gives them choices, and helps them find a more constructive way to express themselves.
+However, it always acknowledges the child's feelings, provides choices, and helps them find a more constructive way to express themselves.

 How to redirect children's behavior

 By redirecting, teachers can minimize disruptions and promote a positive learning environment.
-Try the below strategies to help redirect children from challenging behaviors to more positive ones.
+Try the strategies below to help redirect children from challenging behaviors.

 Give them a choice

-Giving children a choice gives them a sense of value and also helps build their confidence.
-For example, instead of saying, "Don't hit your friend," you could offer a choice by saying, "Do you want to hit the pillow or scream into this stuffed animal?"
+Offering a choice provides children with a sense of value and helps build their confidence.
+For example, instead of saying, "Don't hit your friend," you could say, "Do you want to hit this pillow or roar like a lion into this stuffed animal?"

 Ignore the behavior

-For children seeking attention, sometimes the best thing you can do is to ignore it.
-If the child acts out for attention, they will eventually stop if they are not getting the desired reaction.
-After ignoring them, give positive attention when the child behaves appropriately.
+For children seeking attention, sometimes the best thing you can do is ignore minor misbehavior.
+If the child acts out for attention, they will eventually stop if they don't get the desired reaction.
+Afterward, offer positive attention when the child behaves appropriately.

 Use a distraction

 If you can't ignore the behavior, distract the child with something else.
-For example, if a child is throwing a tantrum, try offering them a toy or game to play with.
-If a child is shouting or screaming, lower your voice and ask them gently what the problem is.
+For example, if a child is having a tantrum, try offering them a toy or a different activity.
+If a child is shouting, lower your voice and gently ask them what the problem is.

 Redirect their energy

-If the child is acting out because they have too much energy, redirect it into positive activities.
-For example, if they are running around the house, ask them to run around outside instead.
+If a child is acting out because they have too much energy, guide it into positive activities.
+For example, if they are running inside, you might say, "It looks like you have a lot of energy!
+Let's go outside and see how fast you can run."

-Sometimes a child needs physical affection to feel better.
-For example, if they are acting out of anger or frustration, hug them and let them know you're there for them.
-Your love and support will help calm them down.
+Sometimes, a child just needs physical affection to feel better.
+If they are acting out of anger or frustration, a hug can help calm them down and show them you are there for them

 Set clear expectations

-If the child doesn't know what is expected of them, they are more likely to misbehave.
-Set clear expectations from the onset and stick to them.
-They can learn the consequences if they don't follow the expectations.
+If children don't know what is expected of them, they are more likely to misbehave.
+Set clear expectations from the start and follow through consistently.
+This helps them learn the consequences of not following the rules.

 Use positive reinforcement

-When the child exhibits good behavior, fortify it with positive reinforcement such as praise, rewards, or privileges.
-Positive reinforcement can encourage things like sharing or following directions.
+When a child exhibits good behavior, reinforce it with praise, rewards, or privileges.
+Positive reinforcement encourages actions like sharing or following directions.

 Avoid power struggles

 Arguing with a child is usually unproductive and often escalates a situation.
-If the child is misbehaving because they want to control, engaging in a power struggle will only give them what they want.
-Be calm, control yourself, and avoid getting into a shouting match with the child.
+If a child is misbehaving to gain control, engaging in a power struggle only gives them what they want.
+Remain calm and avoid getting into a shouting match.

 Don't take it personally

-Remember that challenging behavior is not personal.
-The child is not doing it to spite you or to be difficult.
-They are still learning how to manage their emotions and navigate their feelings.
+Remember that challenging behavior is not a personal attack.
+The child is still learning how to manage their emotions and navigate their feelings, not trying to spite you.

 Verbal redirection

 Use your words to change the child's focus.
-If your child is about to touch a hot stove, you might say, "No, that's hot.
-Let's touch this cold block instead."
+If your child is about to touch something hot, you might say, "No, that's hot.
+Let's play with these cool blocks instead."

 Physical redirection

-This is applied when verbal attempts don't work or aren't appropriate.
-With this method, you physically guide the child away from the problem behavior and towards a more positive one.
-For example, if your child is hitting another child, you might take their hand and lead them to a different activity.
+This is used when verbal attempts don't work.
+With this method, you physically guide the child away from the problem behavior and toward a positive one.
+For example, if a child is hitting another child, you might take their hand and lead them to a different activity.

-This redirecting behavior uses visual or auditory cues to get the child's attention.
-For example, if you see your child about to run into the street, you might yell, "Stop!" or wave your arms to get their attention.
+This technique uses a visual or auditory cue to get the child's attention.
+For example, if you see a child about to run into the street, you might say, "Stop!" or use a hand signal to get their attention.

-This method involves drawing a child’s attention to a positive example of behavior in a child’s surroundings.
-For example, if a child is throwing toys, a teacher might point out a nearby child playing quietly and appropriately with their toys.
+This method involves drawing a child’s attention to a positive example of behavior nearby.
+For example, if a child is throwing toys, a teacher might point out another child playing quietly and appropriately, saying, "Look how nicely Sam is building with the blocks."

 Source

-• Provides a teaching moment: Redirecting shows the child a more appropriate way to behave.
-This is often more effective than simply telling the child what not to do because it provides them with a model to follow.
+• Provides a teaching moment: Redirecting models a more appropriate way to behave, which is often more effective than simply telling a child what not to do.

-• Can be challenging to do at the moment: It requires a lot of patience and practice to effectively redirect a child's behavior in the heat of the moment.
+• Can be difficult in the moment: It requires patience and practice to redirect a child's behavior effectively in the heat of the moment.

-• May be confusing for the child: If the child is not used to this technique, they may not understand why their behavior is being redirected.
-This may lead to frustration or confusion.
+• May be confusing for the child: If a child isn't used to this technique, they may not understand why their behavior is being redirected, leading to frustration.

-• Does not always work: Some children will not respond to this technique no matter how often it is used.
-In these cases, consider other behavior management techniques.
+• Doesn't always work: Some children may not respond to this technique.
+In these cases, other behavior management strategies should be considered.

 With a tool like brightwheel's classroom management feature, your teachers can message families directly and share classroom highlights and milestones instantly.
 This allows your staff to build positive relationships with families and easily track observations about children's progress.